highmobility/hmkit-utils-java/README.md

 ### Install

-Releases are pushed to jcenter.
-To include hmkit-oem in your project, add to build.gradle:
+To include hmkit-utils in your project, add to build.gradle:

 ```
 repositories {
-  jcenter()
+  mavenCentral()
 }

 dependencies {
-  implementation 'com.highmobility:hmkit-utils:1.4.4'
+  implementation 'com.high-mobility:hmkit-utils:1.4.5'
 }
 ```